izabela-am/Tindev/README.md

 # Tools
 Tech I used to make this :computer::
-- Node.js (+ Express) for the back-end
+- Node.js (+ Express)
-- React for the front-end
+- React
-- MongoDB Atlas (+ Mongoose) as the database
+- MongoDB Atlas (+ Mongoose)

-- Socket.io for realtime matching between users
+## :fork_and_knife: Contributing
-- npm for package management
+- Fork this repo
-- Insomnia for testing the back-end
+- Create a branch for all your features
-- Cors
+- Commit
-- Github API
+- Push your branch